United States Grand Prix 2017

 Circuit of the Americas (COTA) is the first purpose-built F1 racetrack in the United States and site of the Formula 1 United States Grand Prix.
 The circuit is located near Austin, the capital city of Texas.
 The circuit is only 5 minutes away from Austin Bergstrom International Airport.
-The track passed the final FIA (Federation Internationale de l'Automobile) inspection on 25 september 2012.
 Austin is set to host Formula 1 racing from 2012 through 2021 and MotoGP from 2013 to 2022.
-The 2013 United States Grand Prix will be held on the weekend of 15-17 November.

-The grandstands, temporary stands and natural seating areas created by integrating natural grass berms and picnic areas for families will enable over 120,000 to attend the Grand Prix race.
+The grandstands, temporary stands and natural seating areas created by integrating natural grass berms and picnic areas for families enables over 120,000 to attend the Grand Prix race.
 The $ 250 million multifunctional facility is being designed with year-round functionality and attractions.
-Proposed attractions within the racetrack development include driving/riding experience and seminar building, motorsports driving club and a kart track.
-The paddock building will also serve as a 500-person banquet hall for private or corporate events or galas.
+Attractions within the racetrack development include driving/riding experience and seminar building, amphitheater, motorsports driving club and a kart track.
+The paddock building also serves as a 500-person banquet hall for private or corporate events or galas.